Menu

 FUTURE WORK

-Given that IOUS is deemed a low cost treatment and readily accessible, in addition to the fact that most training programs require trainees to achieve competencies in minimal access surgery and TVUS through objective structured assessment of technical skills,14 the use of IOUS is considered a proficiency that can be reproducible and implemented nationally, rather than a skill limited to specialist tertiary units.
-Training and education of IOUS therefore, should be encouraged and may be enhanced through the use of computer based US simulation.
+Given that IOUS is deemed a low-cost modality, which is readily accessible, in addition to the fact that most training programs require trainees to achieve competence in minimal access surgery and TVUS through objective structured assessment of technical skills,14 the use of IOUS is considered a proficiency that can be reproducible and implemented nationally, rather than a skill limited to specialist tertiary units.
+Training and education on IOUS, therefore, should be encouraged and may be enhanced through the use of computer-based ultrasound simulation.

-Further high quality prospective studies assessing the efficacy of IOUS in gynecological surgery are also required, as opposed to reported experience and case reports only.
-As such, the authors of this chapter have designed a prospective two armed randomized controlled trial comparing laparoscopic ovarian cystectomy for the management of benign ovarian cysts, with ultrasound guided laparoscopic ovarian cystectomy (Trial Registration: NCT05032846).58 The aim of the trial is to determine the efficacy of IOUS as an adjunct of FSS.
-The primary outcome will be to determine the difference in anti-Müllerian hormone (pmol/L) and antral follicle count measured at 3 and 6 months postoperatively, compared to the pre-operative baseline.
+Further high-quality prospective studies assessing the efficacy of IOUS in gynecological surgery are also required, as opposed to reported experience and case reports only.
+As such, the authors of this chapter have designed a prospective two-armed randomized controlled trial comparing laparoscopic ovarian cystectomy for the management of benign ovarian cysts, with ultrasound-guided laparoscopic ovarian cystectomy (Trial Registration: NCT05032846).58 The aim of the trial is to determine the efficacy of IOUS as an adjunct of fertility-sparing surgery.
+The primary outcome will be to determine the difference in anti-Müllerian hormone (pmol/L) and antral follicle count measured at 3 and 6 months postoperatively, compared to the preoperative baseline.
 Secondary outcomes will include assessment of various surgical and histopathological findings, such as duration of hospital stay (days), duration of surgery (minutes), presence of intraoperative cyst rupture (yes/no), presence of ovarian tissue within the resected specimen (yes/no) and the grade of follicles excised (0–4).
 The findings of this study will determine whether IOUS is able to optimize healthy ovarian tissue preservation during minimally invasive surgery for benign ovarian pathology.
 Conclusions will be disseminated to clinicians and used to provide informative counseling to patients to ensure they can make well-informed decisions regarding their future fertility, before deciding to undergo laparoscopic surgery for benign gynecological pathology.

 SUMMARY

-Evidence thus far suggests that the use of IOUS within gynecological surgery including operative hysteroscopy and laparoscopy for benign and pre-malignant conditions are associated with favorable surgical and reproductive outcomes.
-However, further high-quality studies are required, particularly to support the effectiveness of IOUS as an adjunct of fertility sparing surgery in women of reproductive age.
-The use of IOUS is considered a low cost and non-invasive tool, that can be widely implemented by all gynecologists who are skilled in ultrasound scanning.
+Evidence thus far suggests that the use of IOUS within gynecological surgery, including operative hysteroscopy and laparoscopy for benign and premalignant conditions, is associated with favorable surgical and reproductive outcomes.
+However, further high-quality studies are required, particularly to support the effectiveness of IOUS as an adjunct of fertility-sparing surgery in women of reproductive age.
+IOUS is considered a low-cost and non-invasive tool that can be widely implemented by gynecologists who are skilled in ultrasound scanning.

 PRACTICE RECOMMENDATIONS

-• Published studies include case reports and anecdotal experience describing the use of IOUS during laparoscopic and open myomectomy, reproductive surgical procedures, vaginal surgery and for FSS.
-There are few high quality studies to support the use of IOUS in gynecological surgery.
+• Published studies include case reports and anecdotal experience describing the use of IOUS during laparoscopic and open myomectomy, reproductive surgical procedures, vaginal surgery and fertility-sparing surgery.
+There are few high-quality studies to support the use of IOUS in gynecological surgery.

 • IOUS is predominantly used during operative hysteroscopy or transcervical surgery using TAUS and during operative laparoscopy using LUS, TVUS or TRUS.